 - 1 tablespoon cornstarch

-- 1 tablespoon water
+- 1 tablespoon cold water

-With tongs, remove ribs to a platter and cover with foil to keep warm.
+- With tongs, remove ribs to a platter and cover with foil to keep warm.
 If desired, use a fat separator to separate the fat from the juices.
 Return juices to the cooking pot.

-Add ribs and stir to coat with the sauce.
+- Add ribs and stir to coat with the sauce.
 Put the lid back on the pressure cooker and let the ribs absorb some of the sauce for about 10 minutes stirring occasionally if sauce is still bubbling.